michaelWoods786/criminalAnalysisAndDisplay/README.md

 which represents a list of addresses in california with the number of criminals nearby scraped using the crimeometer api

-For the final results, please look at the txt file.
+For the final results, please look at the numCrimalRelation.txt file.
 Overall ,we can conclude that density and city are a signficant factor for crime, even moreso than price.
 In selecting a house that would be deemed safe, we consider a neighborhood as lower in density as safer, with a larger price yielding safer results.
+Overall, the R2 score is about 60%, so there is an obvious relationship between price and the number of criminals nearby controlled for factors such as number of bedrooms, number of bathrooms, density and city.